lhwdev/note/docs/other/windows-self-driver-signing-en.md

 # Self-signing on Windows

 This document assumes that those reading this document has basic expertises for shell and programming.
+Even though I tried to explain as much as I can, it will not suffice for most people without extertises.
 If you are not, you may try these, but it will be... painstaking.
 [Same document in Korean](https://lhwdev.github.io/note/other/windows-self-driver-signing) is also available.
 Note that my english may be poor.